jozefg/blog/posts/2015-07-17-conats-for-cheap.md

 ---

-So as a follow up to my prior [tutorial on JonPRL][tutorial] I wanted to demonstrate a nice example of JonPRL being used to prove something
+So as a follow up to my prior [tutorial on JonPRL][tutorial] I wanted to demonstrate a nice example of [JonPRL][jonprl] being used to prove something

  1. Interesting
  2. Unreasonably difficult in Agda or the like